FaridZandi/Qanat/README.md

 * The experiment descriptions can be found in the [run_all_experiment.py](https://github.com/FaridZandi/ns-2.34/blob/master/ns-test/run_all_experiment.py) file.

 * Each of the configs in the main function specifies the settings that the script will sweep through.
-After each experiment is done, the important metrics are calculated from the logs and stored.
-After all the runs for a certain setting are done, the results will be aggregated in the summary.csv file.
+After each experiment is done, the important metrics are extracted from the logs and the logs are deleted.
+After all the runs for a certain setting are done, the results will be aggregated in the `summary.csv` file.

-* When the experiments are finishe, the [plot_summary_all.sh](https://github.com/FaridZandi/ns-2.34/blob/master/ns-test/processing/plot_summary_all.sh) should be run to generate the plots.
+* When the experiments are finished, the [plot_summary_all.sh](https://github.com/FaridZandi/ns-2.34/blob/master/ns-test/processing/plot_summary_all.sh) should be run to generate the plots.
 The plots can be found in the plots directory.

 * To select the desired plots that are included in the paper, the [select_paper_plots_noms.sh](https://github.com/FaridZandi/ns-2.34/blob/master/ns-test/processing/select_paper_plots_noms.sh) can be run, which will copy a handful of the plots to the `paper-plots-noms` directory.